Cloud-Gaming-TA/real-time-metric-plotter/README.md

 ## Is there format of the configurations that i can refer to?
 Yes, it's inside the __init__.py file

-## What is a sink?
+## What is a source?
-Sink is the reader that offer the metric, make sure to instantinate the reader first.
+Source is the reader that offer the metric, make sure to instantinate the reader first.

-## Can you add a new sink?
+## Can you add a new source?
 Yes, you can create a new reader class by inheriting from Reader class.

+## Can i save the data?
+Yes, by default, plotter will save the plot data into a csv, located at ./out/plot/csv.